California will remove most of the COVID-19 limits, freeing up businesses | ExBulletin

 California will remove most of the COVID-19 limits, freeing up businesses

-LOS ANGELES (Reuters) – California will lift most of its crowd capacity limits and physical distance requirements in relation to COVID-19 on June 15, continuing to fully reopen its economy as the pandemic decreases and vaccination rates rise, they said. health officials on Friday.
+LOS ANGELES (Reuters) – California will lift most of its remaining crowd capacity limits and physical distance requirements in relation to COVID-19 on June 15, continuing to fully reopen its economy as the pandemic decreases and vaccination rates rise , health officials said Friday.

-The new policy will end California’s complicated, color-coded, system of level restrictions, first established on a county-by-county basis last August.
+The new policy will end California’s complicated, color-coded, system of escalating restrictions, set on a county-by-county basis last August.

 California, the most populous U.S. state with about 40 million people, was the first to place home-staying orders nationwide and mandatory business closures in March 2020 as the pandemic began to spread.